mattwendels/tfs-build-notifications/README.md

 ### Dashboard

-The website dashboard gives a detailed overview of your monitored build definitions across multiple connections (via on premises TFS installations and/or Visual Studio Online).
+The website dashboard gives a detailed overview of your monitored build definitions across multiple connections (via on-premises TFS installations and/or Visual Studio Online).
 Real time updates are applied to the dashboard when the status of a monitored build changes.

 A recent build history is displayed underneath each build definition.